Common Goal (charity)

 Common Goal is a pledge-based charitable movement by streetfootballworld for the football industry, which was launched with the public support of Spanish footballer Juan Mata.

 The movement encourages professional football players and coaches to pledge at least one percent of their salaries to a collective fund that supports football charities around the world.
 According to founder Jürgen Griesbeck, the movement was created to build a sustainable and lasting connection between the football industry and social change.

-The movement was launched on 4 August 2017, with Mata announcing his intention to make the pledge via an article in The Player's Tribune.
+The movement was launched on 4 August 2017, with Mata announcing his intention to make the pledge via an article in The Players' Tribune.
 He then urged his fellow footballers to join him, claiming that Common Goal is the most effective and sustainable way that football can deliver long-term social impact on a global scale.